-Hibbett Sports, Inc. (HIBB) CEO Michael Longo on Q1 2021 Results - Earnings Call Transcript

 Benjamin A. Knighten

 Yes, Sam this is Ben Knighten.
 Real quick, obviously, we run a pretty heavy cash business.
 Our consumers obviously expect the ability of paying cash and we continue to take cash out.
 We have introduced a couple of things, though, to -- during the virus obviously helped keep our -- both our team members and our customers safe.
-That included essentially going to touch less pay with Apple and Google.
+That included essentially going to touchless pay with Apple and Google.
 So we have implemented that ability now in stores.
 We also turned on the ability with a chip embedded credit transaction not to require a signature.
-So we're doing things like that to try to mitigate obviously the risk.
+So we're doing things like that just trying to mitigate obviously any risk.

 Samuel Poser